 Recommendation 8.1 requires listed entities to establish a remuneration committee.
-During the year ended 30 June 2021, the Company did not have a separately established remuneration committee.
+The Company does not currently have a separately established remuneration committee.
 However, the duties and responsibilities typically delegated to such committee are included in the responsibilities of the full Board.
 The Board is of the opinion that the Group is too small to justify the extra expense of forming and running a remuneration committee.